The Beijen/Beyen Family Site

 The Lansinks mentioned on this page probably all derive their name from the Lansink estate in the hamlet of Woolde.
 That farm was located on the site of the current residential area of Tuindorp 't Lansink, southwest of the center of Hengelo.

-The aforementioned Hermina Hendrika Lansink was born in 1878 in a farm called 't Lansink, which can be seen in the left photo below.
-On the right is a photo of part of the interior.
+Hermina Hendrika Lansink was born in 1878 in a farm called 't Lansink, which can be seen in the photo below.

 Tuindorp 't Lansink was built in the early twentieth century on the initiative of Charles Theodorus Stork, the founder of the machine factory named after him.
 To make the development possible, a construction company founded by Stork bought the farm and the associated land.
 The farm was later demolished.